British Black Lives Matter Activist Sasha Johnson Shot in the Head

 Sasha Johnson, one of Britain’s best-known Black Lives Matter activists, has been shot in the head and is in “critical condition”, according to a statement released by her political party on Sunday.

-Ms Johnson, 26, the self-styled “Black Panther of Oxford” and a mother of three, reportedly sustained a gunshot wound to the head in the early hours of Sunday morning in the Southwark area of London.
+Ms Johnson, 27, the self-styled “Black Panther of Oxford” and a mother of three, according to her party, or a mother of two, according to the BBC, reportedly sustained a gunshot wound to the head in the early hours of Sunday morning in the Southwark area of London.

 A statement from the Taking The Initiative Party (TTIP) said: “It is with great sadness that we inform you that our own Sasha Johnson has sustained a gunshot wound to her head.
 She is currently hospitalised and in a critical condition.
 The incident happened in the early hours of this morning, following numerous death threats.